Is 1 John 1 for believers or unbelievers?

-These are all excellent questions and I will try to shed some light by looking at 1 John 1.
+These are excellent questions and I will try to shed some light by looking at 1 John 1.
 But let me state up front that I do not assume 1 John 1 was written for unbelievers – assumptions of that sort are dangerous.
-Rather I conclude that it was based on the evidence I will present below.
+Rather I conclude it based on the evidence, which I will present below.

 But first, let me challenge two traditional arguments used to suggest that 1 John 1, and particularly verse 9, is meant for Christians.

-Really?
-You don’t think they were meant for churches?
-Going to church doesn’t make you a Christian and in the New Testament churches there were plenty of people who were not saved.
-I’m thinking of the “false brothers who infiltrated our ranks” (Gal 2:4) and the false teachers, false apostles, and false prophets who seemed to follow Peter and Paul everywhere they went.
+This shouldn’t surprise you, but going to church doesn’t make you a Christian.
+In the New Testament churches there were plenty of people who were did not know Jesus.
+Think of the “false brothers who infiltrated our ranks” (Gal 2:4) and the false teachers, false apostles, and false prophets who seemed to follow Peter and Paul everywhere they went.

 We have this rose-tinted view of the early church as a place of harmony and accord.
 In reality those churches were fractious battlegrounds between Christians, Pharisees, Judaizers, and outright crooks.
-Read the middle chapter of Peter’s second letter and you will find repeated warnings pertaining to false teachers who deny the sovereign Lord, who live in error and are slaves of depravity.
+Read the middle chapter of Peter’s second letter and you will find repeated warnings directed to false teachers.
 Where are these heretics?
 They are not out in the world; they are in here “among the people” (2 Pet 2:1).

 How about the antichrist?
 I bet you can’t guess where he lives.
-Well for starters, there’s more than one antichrist since anyone who denies Jesus is the Christ is an antichrist (1 Joh 2:22).
-You may be surprised to learn that these antichrists aren’t found in Rome or Washington DC but are among the church.
-“They went out from us, but they did not really belong to us” (1 Joh 2:18-19).
+Well there’s more than one and you may be surprised to learn that these antichrists aren’t found in Rome or Washington DC but are among the church.
+“They went out from us, but they did not really belong to us” (1 John 2:18-19).

 The wonderful thing about church groups is that they are open.
 Everyone is welcome.
-But not everyone who comes loves Jesus.
+But not everyone who comes is a believer.
 Every preacher knows this and tailors their message accordingly.
 They’ll have something for the saint and something for the sinner.
 The epistle writers are no different.

-Indeed, John says “we” 20 times in chapter 1!
-But is he referring to “We-believers” or “We-people” or “We-his-royal-self”?
-I think it is a huge mistake to assume that “we” always refers to a particular set of people in every single instance.
+John says “we” 20 times in chapter 1, but is he referring to “We-believers” or “We-people” or “We-his-royal-self”?
+It is a mistake to assume that “we” always refers to a particular set of people in every single instance.
 We need to consider the context.
 This is how I read it: